yellowbrickcode/ybc-public-site/src/content/services/_index.md

 </div>
 <div class="service-card mt-20">
     <p>
         Building cloud native web applications allows you to build and scale efficiently and effectively.
 We believe the cloud is a powerful tool that can be leveraged for web applications of all sizes and any age.
-We are familiar with both Microsoft Azure and AWS product offerings.
+We are familiar with both Microsoft Azure and AWS product offerings but would be happy to work with other cloud providers if needed.
     </p>
     <p>
         We can help with: